samkennerly/chengdu/README.md

 ...
 ```
 The output will be different on different computers.
 That's OK!
-You now have `pandas`.

-To close jupyter, close your browser, click on the terminal,
+To stop jupyter, click on the terminal, and press CTRL-C.
-and press CTRL-C. You should see this prompt:
+You should see this prompt:
 ```
 Shut down this Jupyter server (y/[n])?
 ```
 Enter `y`.
 To deactivate the environment, run:
 ```
 deactivate
 ```